IT3049C-Students/1-online-portfolio-jwasilko25/README.md

 I should get (16) out of 20 on this assignment.

 ## Self-Reflection:
 For me this assignment has been somewhat of a struggle.
 My knowledge on coding is limited so the instructions and steps given weren't very clear to me.
 I was able to figure out the issues I was facing but am not fully understanding why or how it operates.
 Both my tests and test suites have 1 fail, but I'm not too sure how to fix it.
 Another thing I am struggling with is understanding how Github works.
 The steps aren't the most clear but I'm hoping I can figure it out as the semester continues.
-I'm not sure I got the Github host to work.
+My file appears and runs in Visual Studio but I'm not sure I got the Github host to work.

 ### How long it took me to finish this?
 It took me 2 hours to complete this assignment.
 I'm not sure I completed all the steps correctly but I wanted to submit what I was able to do.